- What is the Student AccessAbility Training Program?

 - Students who successfully complete the program will be able to add “Student AccessAbility Training” to their Co-curricular Record

-As an ally in accessibility we could use your help.
+As an ally in accessibility, we could use your help.
 Funds donated to support this initiative through Carleton’s FutureFunder campaign will help bring real change to our community.
 External funds are utilized to support students, which may involve hiring a student coordinator, providing small honorariums to participants, or covering the costs of bringing in relevant speakers.

 To learn more about how you can contribute to the Accessibility Institute at Carleton and help create a more accessible and inclusive Canada visit our FutureFunder Campaign.